Main illustration: James Heimer

 At Intercom, we provide conversational support via our business messenger.
 When you’re chatting with customers about their success with your product, it’s easy to be personal and all sunshine and GIFs.
 But something I’ve seen happen often with support reps is that the second customers confront them with a difficult situation, they stiffen up and their language completely changes.
 Their human tone suddenly becomes robotic.

 But this is exactly when being personal is most important.
-From the customer’s perspective, a stiff “no” can come off as a lack of empathy for their situation or as you parroting a stock company line.
+From the customer’s perspective, a stiff “no” can come off as a lack of empathy for their situation or as you parroting a stock company line (whether you’re a small business or large).
 While it’s natural to feel uncomfortable saying no to customer requests, suddenly changing your tone will only make an already stressful customer experience even worse.

 Instead, you should remain personal and look for a positive way to say no. If in doubt, ask yourself if you’d use the same tone of voice to explain the situation to a friend or colleague.
 If it would feel weird speaking to them that way, then don’t speak that way to your customer.